 Grab this entire package for the next few days for ONLY $19.97!
 Use the promo code "KJWA" at the checkout for 30% off!

-You can also subscribe to our posts by using the "Red Bell" in the bottom right corner.
+You can also subscribe to our posts by using the "Red Bell" in the bottom left corner.

 This way you know what the post is about before you come and read.

 Typically I post 2-3 times per week so you will not be overwhelmed by notifications.

 And please share this an other content with friends on social media.
 Help spread the teachings of the science of pressure point self defense.
 Plus it helps me bring you more awesome free content!